Troubleshooting

 agora init or agora quickstart create fails on git clone

 The CLI shells out to git clone for quickstarts.
-Verify:
+Most failures map to a stable error code:

 git --version